 RTK - base/rover with U-blox GNSS receivers

 After some tests with Precise Point Positioning ( see below 1-5 ) and in detailed with (4) I describe this time a setup with a base station sending RTCM (Radio Technical Commission for Maritime Services) data to a rover station.
 For both ( base and rover ) I use Raspberry Pi’s with a GNSS pi-hat with the latest Debian OS trixie Version 13 and the latest Version of https://gitlab.com/gpsd/gpsd.
 I also use github.com/rtklibexplorer/RTKLIB written by Jens Reimann.
 It’s not necessary to have this tool on these servers.
-Most of the time I use this from a third server as well as the gpsd package where I use “ubxtool” remotely.
+Most most of the time, I run it from a third server, using ‘ubxtool’ to interact with the gpsd instances remotely.

 Base station is a Raspberry Pi5 with a ZED-X20P from U-blox.
 The pi-hat is from sparkfun.